The connection initially was with the fashion industry and the creatives within it.

 “My aim is to offer a magazine that doesn’t just make people think, but encourages them to think twice … and then to act – starting a positive ripple effect of slower, more sustainable fashion, whilst still enjoying the liberty and love that fashion offers them.”
 J P Martin

-#Trashion is a digital magazine that celebrates local Canberra talent, Australian talent and it’s also a platform for international input.
+#Trashion started as a digital magazine that celebrated local Canberra talent, Australian talent and it’s also a platform for international input.

 The first issue launched on March 10th 2020 via ISSUU.
 The second issue of Trashion was published on September 10th 2020 – to coincide with Canberra’s natural seasons, not the fashion seasons.
 (FROM 2021) TRASHION is published once a year until 2030 – This was the original plan and is in-keeping with the United Nations #sustainabilitygoals …